Designer Breed Icon

 Did You Know?

 The Flandoodle is a cross between a Bouvier des Flandres and a Standard Poodle.
 These large dogs are loyal, devoted, and protective of their families.
-They are also smart, energetic dogs with playful personalities that are loving and affectionate.
+They are also smart, energetic dogs with playful personalities who are loving and affectionate.

 As a newer designer breed, the Flandoodle is not currently recognized by the American Kennel Club.
 However, they can currently be registered with the Dog Registry of America.